Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

-Desk work is typically possible four to six weeks after surgery.
-Driving usually resumes around the same time once you can perform an emergency stop comfortably.
+Desk work is typically possible four to six weeks after surgery.1 Driving usually resumes from around six weeks, once the sternum has healed enough to perform an emergency stop comfortably.
 Light walking is encouraged from week one and remains the foundation of early recovery.
 Structured cardiac rehabilitation with graduated exercise targets begins from week two.
 Heavy lifting and strenuous exertion should wait until at least eight to twelve weeks, guided by your surgical team.

 When Will You See Full Recovery?